albertodonato/python-skeleton/README.rst

 -----

 - edit the ``project.yaml`` with personal and project details
-- run

-  $$ python-skeleton/project -C project.yaml bootstrap <destdir>
+- run ``python-skeleton/project -C project.yaml bootstrap <destdir>``
 - ``cd destdir`` and edit generated files there and add code
-- optionally, run

-  $$ python-skeleton/project -C project.yaml license <destdir> <patterns>
+- optionally, ``python-skeleton/project -C project.yaml license <destdir>

-to add or update the copyright notice at the beginning of files matching the specified patterns.
+  <patterns>`` to add or update the copyright notice at the beginning of files
+  matching the specified patterns.

 A typical usage would be passing ``Makefile '*.py'`` as patterns.